PiotrRut/BetterGitCLI/README.md

 ### GitHub access

-In order to gain access to your GitHub account you will need to authenticate with your GitHub access token.
+In order to grant access to your GitHub account you will need to authenticate with your GitHub access token.
 You can find instructions on how to obtain it [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 Your token must grant access to _"repo"_, _"user"_, _"delete_repo"_ and _"admin:public_key"_.
 After generating